powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-configuration.md

 See examples below.

 ### Equipment models
-Dynamic models matching a network equipment (generator, load, ...).
+Dynamic models matching network equipment (generator, load, ...).

-With specific attribute:
+With specific attributes:
-- `staticId`: equipment id in the network.
+- `staticId`: equipment id (or id list) in the network, in the case of multiple ids, the first one found in the network will be used.

 The `dynamicModelId` will be set implicitly to `staticId` and cannot be modified.